Conservatory Peer Advising Leaders

 Conservatory Peer Advising Leaders (ConPALs) have been trained to support first-years to navigate Orientation and also the fall semester.
 ConPALs help first-year students use Oberlin’s academic and developmental advising system to its full potential.

 All first-year students have the opportunity to be involved with this program during Orientation.
-Belonging to a team during Orientation and fall semester means students will go through new experiences with others by their side for support and timely information.
+Belonging to a team means students will go through new experiences with others by their side for support and timely information.

 Our hope is that this will help new Obies make lasting friendships while learning how to succeed academically at Oberlin.

-The ConPALs program runs concurrent with the college’s PAL Program, a collaborative effort involving the Academic Advising Resource Center, the Division of Student Life, and the College of Arts and Sciences.
+The ConPALs program runs concurrently with the college’s PAL Program, a collaborative effort involving the Academic Advising Resource Center, the Division of Student Life, and the College of Arts and Sciences.

 Meet the ConPALs

-The selected ConPALs are committed to creating supportive spaces in which first-year students can flourish both academically, musically, and socially.
-In August 2018, ConPALs will participate in an intensive three-day training to become informed and skilled peer advisors.
+The selected ConPALs are committed to creating supportive spaces in which first-year students can flourish academically, musically, and socially.
+ConPALs participate in an intensive three-day training each summer to become informed and skilled peer advisors.